charslaw/Pando/docs/data-sources.md

 A Pando data source stores 4 collections of data:

-- **The Snapshot Index:** maps a snapshot hash to a `SnapshotData` struct, which itself is composed of a parent hash (which refers to this snapshot's parent snapshot) and a root node hash (which refers to the node index entry for the tree root node at this snapshot).
+- **The Snapshot Index:** maps a snapshot hash to a `SnapshotData` struct, which is composed of this snapshot's parent's hash and a the hash of the root tree node at this snapshot.
     - A snapshot's hash is computed by combining its two constituent hashes and hashing the resulting bytes.
 - **The Leaf Snapshot Set:** a set of snapshots that make up the "head" of all snapshot branches within the data source.
-- **The Node Index:** maps a node hash to a `DataSlice` struct, which is comprised of an offset into the stored node data and the length of this node's data.
+- **The Node Index:** maps a node hash to a `DataSlice` struct, which is comprised of an offset into the node data block and the length of this node's data.
-    - Nodes in the index can take one of two semantic types: **leaf nodes (blobs)** and **branch nodes**.
-For a leaf node, the corresponding data in the stored node data is "real" data.
-On the other hand, for a branch node, the corresponding data in the stored node data is actually a collection of hashes referring to its child nodes in the index.
-    - A node's hash in the index is computed from the bytes it refers to in the stored node data.
+    - A node's hash in the index is computed from the bytes it refers to in the node data block.
 - **The Node Data Block:** this is a big chunk of raw `bytes`.
+    - Node data can be comprised of raw primitive data and/or hashes of other nodes.
     - The interpretation of these bytes is undefined by Pando itself; it must be determined structurally based on which node index entry refers to a given slice of the data and the method by which the data was serialized.